ahamzah003/DataAnalystBootcamp-PowerBI/README.md

 <br>
 <br/>
 ## Problem Statement
-The data was analyzed to provide answersnto the following questions:
+The data was analyzed to provide answers to the following questions:
 1. What's the average salary of the survey participants by their current job title?
 2. How many participants do we have from different countries?
 3. What's the most favorite programming language of participants by their current job title?